luisrodriguesphd/tdc-innovation-2023-nlp-overview/README.md

 ## 3. Speaker
 [Back to ToC](#toc)

-Luis is a Data Scientist with +7 years of experience in the field, working especially on Recommender Systems and Natural Language Processing projects.
+[Luis Rodrigues](https://www.linkedin.com/in/luis-rodrigues-phd/) is a Data Scientist with +7 years of experience in the field, working especially on Recommender Systems and Natural Language Processing projects.
 He is currently a Data Science Consultant at Aubay Portugal, acting as a Principal Data Scientist for Banco de Portugal in an NLP project.
 Previously, he was Lead Data Scientist at CI&T, a digital transformation company, where he specially helped to develop a recommender system for Nestlé, the largest CPG company in the world.
 Prior to that, Luis led the Data Science team of Propz, a CRM and marketing company for retail, where he helped to develop product modules such as product recommendation engine, contact time engine and customer segmentation engine.
 He also served as a researcher at I.Systems, developing analytic strategies for modeling, forecasting, control and optimization of water distribution systems, and University of Campinas, focusing in system and control theory and their applications in active control of noise and vibration and robot trajectory tracking problems.